Gilbert and Sullivan: Carpet quarrel

 Though Gilbert and Sullivan's working relationship was mostly cordial and even friendly, it sometimes became strained, especially during their later operas, partly because each man saw himself as allowing his work to be subjugated to the other's, and partly caused by the opposing personalities of the two: Gilbert was often confrontational and notoriously thin-skinned (though prone to acts of extraordinary kindness), while Sullivan eschewed conflict.
 Gilbert imbued his libretti with absurdist "topsy-turvy" situations in which the social order was turned upside down.
 After a time, these subjects were often at odds with Sullivan's desire for realism and emotional content.
 Gilbert's political satire often poked fun at the wealthy and powerful whom Sullivan sought out for friendship and patronage.

 Gilbert and Sullivan disagreed several times over the choice of a subject.
 After each of Princess Ida and Ruddigore, which were less successful than their seven other operas from H.M.S.
 Pinafore to The Gondoliers, Sullivan asked to leave the partnership, saying that he found Gilbert's plots repetitive and that the operas were not artistically satisfying to him.
 While the two artists worked out their differences in those cases, Carte kept the Savoy open with revivals of their earlier works.
 On each occasion, after a few months' pause, Gilbert responded with a libretto that met Sullivan's objections, and the partnership was able to continue.

 In April 1890, during the run of The Gondoliers, Gilbert challenged Carte over the expenses of the production.
 Among other items to which Gilbert objected, Carte had charged the cost of a new carpet for the Savoy Theatre lobby to the partnership.
 Gilbert believed that this was a maintenance expense that should be charged to Carte alone.
-Gilbert confronted Carte, who refused to alter the accounts.
+Gilbert confronted Carte, who refused to reconsider the accounts.
 Gilbert stormed out and wrote to Sullivan that "I left him with the remark that it was a mistake to kick down the ladder by which he had risen".
 Helen Carte wrote that Gilbert had addressed Carte "in a way that I should not have thought you would have used to an offending menial".
 On 5 May 1890, Gilbert wrote to Sullivan: "The time for putting an end to our collaboration has at last arrived. … I am writing a letter to Carte ... giving him notice that he is not to produce or perform any of my libretti after Christmas 1890."
 As biographer Andrew Crowther has explained: